JustFly1984/react-google-maps-api/README.md

 ### To contribute

 Create a feature/fix branch on your own fork and make pull request towards develop branch of the original repo.

+You can donate or became a sponsor [https://opencollective.com/react-google-maps-api#category-CONTRIBUTE](https://opencollective.com/react-google-maps-api#category-CONTRIBUTE)